Guidelines for Proposal Preparation

 The success of J-SAC depends upon a continuing flow of quality proposals.
 Any of the J-SAC editors can help with proposal preparation.

-The Guest Editors should be identified.
+- The Guest Editors should be identified.
 (J-SAC issues usually involve four or five Guest Editors.)
-If possible Guest Editors should be selected so that a good technical and geographical balance is achieved.
+If possible Guest Editors should be selected so that a good technical, geographical and gender balance is achieved.

 The two essential ingredients of a successful issue of J-SAC are a timely topic and Guest Editors who are willing and able to develop the proposed topic.
 Each issue of J-SAC will include between 8 and 20 papers.
 The Guest Editor is responsible for developing an editorial which establishes the perspective of the issue and introduces the papers.
 This editorial is the first item in the issue.
 If appropriate, a tutorial paper should be included in the issue, which overviews the subject area of the issue and places the global theoretical and/or implementation techniques in proper perspective.
 (If such a tutorial paper is deemed appropriate, it should be remembered that tutorial papers must be especially well written, must accurately cite previously published papers, and must contain a reasonably complete bibliography.
 They must also go through a review process.)